-Months into hybrid work, not everyone agrees on how it’s going.
+Months into hybrid work, not everyone agrees on how it’s going. onths into hybrid work, not everyone agrees on how it’s going.
 Employees and employers are divided.
 Employees have embraced flexible work and its benefits and are rejecting a return to hustle culture.

 Download the full report